 - 1. Put on a pair of gloves and carefully open the drying box.
 Check that the blood spots on each filter paper are completely dried (chocolate brown). - 2.
-Remove each filter paper card on which the spots have dried from the drying box separately.

-Be careful not to touch the blood spots.

-- 3. Gently fold the flap on the filter paper card over the blood spots and put one filter paper card into a small (low gas-permeable) ziploc bag.
+Remove each filter paper card on which the spots have dried from the drying box separately. - Be careful not to touch the blood spots. - 3.
+Gently fold the flap on the filter paper card over the blood spots and put one filter paper card into a small (low gas-permeable) ziplock bag.
 Put 2 desiccant packets and a humidity indicator card behind the filter paper card, with the circles on the humidity card and the 'window' in the desiccant sachet facing out so that the circles on the humidity indicator card, barcode, and granules, respectively, are visible.
 It is important that the desiccant packet and the humidity indicator card do not touch the blood spots.
 Close the zipper, gently pushing out any excess air in the bag as you are zipping it, being careful not to press on the blood spots.
-DBS samples (the blood spots) should not be allowed to come in direct contact with other DBS samples during handling, shipment, or storage. - 4.
-Continue to package each of the filter paper cards from the previous day which have dried overnight, putting one filter paper card into one small ziploc bag with one desiccant packet and one humidity indicator card. - 5.
-When you have packed all of the filter paper cards, put them into the large zip- loc bag that has been labelled for the cluster in which the samples were collected (Figure 8.9).
-Note that the Cluster Sample (ziploc) Bag itself should also contain a few desiccant packets.
+DBS samples (the blood spots) should not be allowed to come in direct contact with other DBS samples during handling, shipment, or storage.

+- 4. Continue to package each of the filter paper cards from the previous day which have dried overnight, putting one filter paper card into one small ziploc bag with two desiccant packet and one humidity indicator card. - 5.
+When you have packed all of the filter paper cards, put them into the large ziplock bag that has been labelled for the cluster in which the samples were collected (Figure 6.12).
+Note that the Cluster Sample (ziplock) Bag itself should also contain a few desiccant packets.
+A separate cluster bag is to be maintained for adults and children.